Oil rally drives producer hedging

 “Activity levels and production trends will be driven by improved economics at lower price points due to lower capital and operating costs and efficiency gains.”

-But the rest of the high-grade market has abstained from hedging, a turnaround from the days of US$100-plus prices when firms such as Anadarko, Apache and EOG Resources were near-fully hedged.
+But the rest of the high-grade market has abstained from hedging, a turnround from the days of US$100-plus prices when firms such as Anadarko, Apache and EOG Resources were near-fully hedged.

 All three let protection fall off in 2015, exhibiting a bullish directional view and balance sheet confidence that they hoped would allow them to weather dips and participate fully in upside swings.